 Labor, Delivery, & Postpartum

-- Our practice is following the necessary precautions needed to help prevent exposure.
-Unfortunately, at this time we are only allowing spouses to accompany pregnant patients for sonogram appointments.
+Our practice is following the necessary precautions needed to help prevent exposure.
+Unfortunately, at this time we are only allowing spouses to accompany pregnant patients.

 What is a Prenatal Visit?

 A prenatal visit is a routine visit you make to your doctor or midwife while pregnant.
-You should expect to make several visits to your doctor or midwife throughout the course of your pregnancy.
+You should expect to make several visits to your doctor throughout the course of your pregnancy.

 When Should I Schedule My First Prenatal Visit?